-Noble Yeats & Paisley Park among Cheltenham runners
+Cheltenham faces inspection for Trials Day

 |Coverage: Updates on BBC Radio 5 Live

+Officials are hopeful the bumper nine-race meeting will go ahead as planned, but are in talks over a potential contingency of moving back to Sunday.

+Frost covers are set to be put down on Friday night, with temperatures potentially dropping to as low as -2C.

-Grand National winner Noble Yeats is among the leading runners on a nine-race card at Cheltenham Festival Trials Day on Saturday.
+Grand National winner Noble Yeats is among the intended runners.

-Rivals in the Cotswold Chase will include Protektorat, Ahoy Senor and Frodon.
+His rivals in the Cotswold Chase are set to include Protektorat, Ahoy Senor and Frodon.

 Energumene and Edwardstone have been declared for the Clarence House Chase, which has been switched after last week's Ascot meeting was abandoned.